Algorithm

 • Session Duration: How long users stay on YouTube after watching your video

-• Engagement Signals: Likes, comments, shares, and subscriptions generated by your content
+• Engagement Signals: Likes, comments, shares, and subscriptions

 The Search Algorithm